17 Top-Rated Attractions & Things to Do in West Palm Beach

 Atlantic Avenue also boasts one of Florida's best people parades, especially on weekend evenings and Sunday afternoons.
 At the bright-yellow Colony Hotel and Cabana Club, a Mediterranean-style building with towers and turrets that has anchored this street since 1926, you half-expect Humphrey Bogart to be holding court in the lounge.

 A block down, the Atlantic Avenue Bridge crosses the Intracoastal Waterway, and you'll walk past all types of watercraft, from built-for-speed jet-boats to luxurious yachts.
 Among them are the sleek boats of Delray Yacht Cruises, which will take you on a cruise along the Intracoastal in style.
+There's also a very pleasant promenade that's perfect for people watching.

 In addition, Delray Beach is known for some of Florida's best outdoor art festivals.
 Bring your bathing suit and flip-flops, too, because Atlantic Avenue ends right at the beach.